confluentinc/event-streaming-patterns/README.md

 #### Staging on GitHub

-If you are a Confluent employee, you can stage the site using the `mkdocs` Git Hub integration.
+If you are a Confluent employee, you can stage the site using the `mkdocs` GitHub integration.
 From the `main` branch (in the desired state):
 - Run the provided script, `./release.sh`
 - After a few minutes, the updated site will be available at https://fluffy-spork-82bccf67.pages.github.io/